hanruihua/ir-sim/README_dev.md

 - [ ] Rearrange the framework of obstacles
 - [ ] Using decorator to update
 - [ ] Add function to construct obstacle and robot
+- [ ] Attribute of the obstacles and robots